 - Advise the NEIDL leadership on potential issues of concern involving the NEIDL and the community;

 CLC Committee Structure

-The CLC meets every month.
+The CLC meets quarterly.
 Meeting topics are identified jointly by the CLC and BUMC.
 CLC meetings are staffed by representatives from BUMC.
 Staff coordinates meetings, agendas, and other administrative matters.
 Staff prepares minutes for review and subsequent distribution to the CLC.